First-Year On-Campus Resident Parking Policy

 San Diego State University considers the on-campus living experience an integral and necessary part of a student's total education.
 As a community, we also believe in reducing our carbon footprint and supporting overall sustainability in alignment with the university's climate action goals.

-In support of sustainability initiatives, incoming freshmen who live on campus will not be permitted to bring a car the first year of study at SDSU.
+In support of sustainability initiatives, incoming first-year students who live on campus will not be permitted to bring a car the first year of study at SDSU.

-As with other campus policies, to assist students who may have unique needs, freshmen with documented hardships are able and encouraged to apply for a waiver.
-The waiver must be completed and submitted by May 30, 2021, prior to the student’s first semester of enrollment.
+As with other campus policies, to assist students who may have unique needs, first-year students with documented hardships are able and encouraged to apply for a waiver.
+The waiver for the 2022/23 academic year must be completed and submitted by May 31, 2022, prior to the student’s first semester of enrollment.
 Hardships may include a medical or disability related need, a military need, employment needs and other compelling circumstances.
 All waiver requests must be approved prior to bringing the vehicle to campus.

 Other Transportation Options